How to Remove Bad Smell from Couch Cushions (Easy Home Remedies That Work)

 In this guide, you will learn how to remove bad smell from couch cushions, what causes sofa odors, and how to keep your couch smelling fresh for longer.
 Following these tips will also help extend the life of your cushions.

-For more tips on keeping your sofa fresh with perfect shape, check out or how to fix sagging couch cushions.
+For more tips on keeping your sofa fresh with perfect shape, check out our how to fix sagging couch cushions .

 What Causes Couch Cushions to Smell Bad?

 Before you start cleaning, it helps to understand what is causing the smell.
-This makes it easier to choose the best solution.
+Identifying the source makes it much easier to choose the right cleaning method and prevent the odor from returning.

 Food and Drink Spills